 If there are equation or algorithm sections in the class definition of the instance, references are resolved using the instance scope of the instance and are included in the equation system.
-Some references – in particular to non simple, non record objects like connectors in connect statements and states in transition statements are not resolved yet and handled afterwards.
+Some references – in particular to non simple, non record objects like connectors in connect-equations and states in transition-equations are not resolved yet and handled afterwards.

 Instances of local classes are ignored.